MakeSchool-Tutorials/Tip-Calculator-Swift3/P0-Introduction/content.md

 Now that I have your attention...

-To succeed as an iOS developer and built awesome apps, you'll need to know more than just code.
+To succeed as an iOS developer and build awesome apps, you'll need to know more than just code.
 This tutorial will introduce new topics like _getting to know Xcode_ and _building UI with Interface Builder_, many which do not involve writing code.
-This might not seem relevant at first, however you won't be able to build iOS apps without learning about these subjects first.
+This might seem irrelevant at first, however you won't be able to build iOS apps without learning about these subjects first.

 As you go through the tutorial, make sure you pay attention when learning how to use Xcode.
 As an iOS developer, the more familiar you are with Xcode, the easier it'll be to build apps!